 The mat problem

-A thin studio mat on damp grass will slip, bunch, and compress in ways that compromise alignment and safety.
+A thin studio mat on damp grass slips, bunches, compresses - and suddenly your alignment is guesswork.
 Use a thicker mat, or place a non-slip layer underneath your regular mat.
 Before you sit down, walk the area and clear it of rocks, sticks, and sharp debris.
 Two minutes of prep prevents a frustrating session.

 The Air Quality Question You Shouldn't Skip

-Fresh air is one of the main draws of outdoor practice, but air quality genuinely varies.
+Fresh air is half the reason you're out there - which makes it worth admitting that the air isn't always fresh.
 A review of 16 studies found that nine demonstrated short-term health effects from exercising outdoors in polluted air, with lung function impairment being the most commonly observed outcome.

-Check your local air quality index (AQI) before every outdoor session, especially if you live in an urban area or near heavy traffic — your lungs are exposed to more air volume during physical activity than at rest.
+Check your local air quality index (AQI) before every outdoor session, especially if you live in a city or near heavy traffic.
+You pull far more air through your lungs when you're moving than when you're resting, so whatever's in that air, you're getting more of it.
 On high-pollution days, an indoor practice is the safer call.
 If you have asthma or a respiratory condition, consult your doctor before making outdoor yoga a regular habit; they can help you determine what AQI level is appropriate for your situation.

 Practicing Safely on Uneven Ground

-Outdoor surfaces introduce instability that a flat studio floor does not.
-That instability can challenge the smaller stabilizing muscles in your feet and ankles in useful ways — but it also demands closer attention to alignment, especially in poses that already carry injury risk.
+Outdoor surfaces are unstable in ways a flat studio floor never is.
+That's not all bad - the small stabilizing muscles in your feet and ankles get useful work out of it - but it does mean watching your alignment more closely, especially in poses that already carry injury risk.

 The most commonly reported practices associated with acute adverse effects were handstands, shoulder stands, and headstands (29.4%) - poses that demand a stable, level surface.
 On grass or uneven ground, these inversions become significantly riskier; save them for the studio.